-Pencil graphite electrode, ascorbic acid, epinephrine, uric acid, simultaneous.
+Pencil graphite electrode, ascorbic acid, epinephrine, uric acid, simultaneous, biological liquids.

-Batman University, Faculty of Science and Art, Department of Analytical Chemistry, Batman, 72100, Batman University, Health Services Vocational College, 72100 Batman
+Department of Analytical Chemistry, Faculty of Science and Art, Batman University, Batman 72100, Health Services Vocational College, Batman University, 72100 Batman